JawaharRamis/stock-price-analysis-kafka-spark-influxdb-grafana/README.md

 1. Real-time stock data is retrieved using the producer scripts and sent to Kafka topics.

 2. The Spark Streaming consumer reads data from Kafka topics and stores the results in InfluxDB.
 Before sending real-time stock data to InfluxDB, it is essential to transform the data into a compatible format known as InfluxDB Point.
 InfluxDB Points are the fundamental unit of data in InfluxDB and consist of the following components:
-   Measurement: The measurement name represents the specific dataset or data stream being collected.
-In our case, the measurement name is typically set to "stock-price-v1".
+   - **Measurement**: The measurement name represents the specific dataset or data stream being collected.
+In our case, the measurement name is typically set to `"stock-price-v1"`.

-   Tags: Tags are key-value pairs that provide metadata or labels for the data.
-For example, a stock symbol like "AMZN" can be a tag, allowing you to filter and group data based on the stock symbol.
+   - **Tags**: Tags are key-value pairs that provide metadata or labels for the data.
+For example, a stock symbol like `"AMZN"` can be a tag, allowing you to filter and group data based on the stock       symbol.

-   Fields: Fields represent the actual data values associated with the measurement.
+   - **Fields**: Fields represent the actual data values associated with the measurement.
 These are typically numeric values such as stock prices, volumes, or other metrics.

-   Timestamp: Each InfluxDB Point has a timestamp, indicating when the data was recorded.
+   - **Timestamp**: Each InfluxDB Point has a timestamp, indicating when the data was recorded.

 3. Grafana is used to visualize and monitor the stock data stored in InfluxDB.